-In these uncertain times, it seems the only certain thing is, now’s a great time to renovate.
+In these uncertain times, it seems the only certain thing is that now’s a great time to renovate.
 We have been swept away by the demand for renovation products here at Ross’s Discount Home Centre, and one of the most popular renovation projects customers are undertaking is a bathroom renovation.

-You need only look at Houzz’s 2020 Renovation Trends Study to see bathroom renovations are on the increase.
-In 2019, bathroom renovations rose from 16% in 2017, and 2018 to 17%, only to be topped by living room and kitchen renovations, respectively.
+You need only look at Houzz’s 2020 Renovation Trends Study to see that bathroom renovations are increasing.
+In 2019, bathroom renovations rose from 16% in 2017 and 2018 to 17%, only to be topped by living room and kitchen renovations, respectively.

 Bathroom renovations are often a necessity.
-Whether you have a leaking shower, horrid tile selection, or have outgrown your current bathroom; there comes a time where you have to bite the bullet and give in to renovating your bathroom… even if you can’t necessarily afford it.
+Whether you have a leaking shower, horrid tile selection, or have outgrown your current bathroom, there comes a time when you have to bite the bullet and give in to renovating your bathroom… even if you can’t necessarily afford it.

 The good news is, at Ross’s Discount Home Centre, every day’s a discount day!
 That means if you’re looking to save money on your Bathroom Renovations, you’re sure to do so by shopping with us.

 While knowing where to shop for bathroom products in Perth is one way to reduce bathroom renovation costs, there are, of course, other ways to save.

 Today, I will share with you some of my own surefire ways to save money on bathroom renovations.
 And you can bet I have tried and tested each and every one!